 1. Estimation of software

-The price range of Slack and Asana is the same but the premium subscription models separate the tool with the paid tiers.
+Slack and Asana’s price range is the same, but the premium subscription models separate the tool from the paid tiers.
 The open and free version of Asana offers the probability to cumulate to fifteen members in the team.
 Asana serves the team with the boundless task, conversation, projects as per the service level agreements.
-The free version of Slack is restricted only to ten thousand users of the team for the most recently communicated messages and customized integrations.
+Slack’s free version is restricted only to ten thousand users of the team for the most recently communicated messages and customized integrations.
 The reason to update the Asana with around six dollars pay per month versions.
 The monthly version of Asana includes features such as timeline, advanced search and unbounded dashboards with the projects on the visualized map.
-The standard version of slack offers unlimited application, message history can be searched.
+The standard version of slack offers unlimited application; message history can be searched.

 2. Terms of login

 The signing terms of Slack and Asana are simple, which leads to the updated version of tools.
 Just a mail id is enough to sign in.
 But slack has many processes in signing up than Asana.
 Asana provides work mail or even personal mail to log in to the tool.

 3. Messaging services

 Generally, slack is a communication tool where all of its significant features are associated with chatting options.
 It allows interacting through threads, channels, and direct messages.
 But Asana is not developed for communication means but it can enable some minimum conversation policies within tasks, tickets, projects, and teams.
 By using @mentions, the users can share the views to exchange the comments in chat.

 4. Application of software

 Blue-chip companies such as Vodafone, Uber, Deloitte, Santander, NASA uses Slack for communication and project management, whereas the Asama is used by Venture, Target, Oracle, Los Angles Times and Airbnb for their business management.